 The galaxy rich constellations of Virgo and Coma Berenices can now be seen rising by mid evening and well placed due south by late evening .
 Some of the brighter galaxies may be seen as faint misty patches telescopically.
 Markarian’s chain of galaxies stretching from the bright star Vindemiatrix towards the star Denebola in Leo, contains the brighter galaxies M59, M60, M86 and M87 (See notes).

-Low in the north east Lyra is the radiant for the April Lyrids meteor shower, best seen in the early hours but with a rather low zenith hourly rate (ZHR) of just 18 meteors per hour.
+Low in the north east Lyra is the radiant for the April Lyrids meteor shower from mid April (maxima April 22nd ), best seen in the early hours but with a rather low zenith hourly rate (ZHR) of just 18 meteors per hour.
+Full Moon on April 19th [Good Friday] means moonlight interferes.
 Lyra heralds the approach of summer skies.

-Mercury is at inferior conjunction on April 1st, greatest elongation April 29th (dawn) – poorly placed in UK skies.
+Mercury is at greatest elongation 27.3° on April 11th (dawn) – poorly placed in UK skies.

-Uranus is placed in our daytime skies – best views in autumn skies.
+Uranus is poorly placed in evening twilight – best views in autumn skies.

-Neptune is placed in our daytime skies – best seen in autumn skies
+Neptune is at conjunction in April and placed in our daytime skies – best seen in autumn skies

 Moons phases in April

-Meteor shower s April Lyrids, rather low rates, best in early morning April 18th to 25th.
+Meteor shower s April Lyrids, rather low rates, best in early morning April 18th to 25th Unfavourable

 April skies, Milky Way visible high overhead on moonless evenings in darker skies.